Kunín

 Kunín (until 1947 Kunvald; Kunewald) is a municipality and village in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,800 inhabitants.

 Geography

-Kunín lies on the Jičínka river.
-The larger part of the municipality is located in the Moravian Gate, the southeastern part is located in the Moravian-Silesian Foothills.
+Kunín is located about 4 km north of Nový Jičín and 27 km southwest of Ostrava.
+The larger part of the municipality lies in the Moravian Gate, only the southeastern part lies in the Moravian-Silesian Foothills.
+The Jičínka river flows through the municipality.
+The northern and western parts of the municipal territory lie within the Poodří Protected Landscape Area.

 History

 The first written mention of Kunvald is from 1382.
-Kunín was called Kunvald till 1947 when renamed.
+From 1584, it was a separate estate.
+In 1947, Kunvald was renamed Kunín.
 From 1975 to 1990, Kunín was an administrative part of Nový Jičín.
 Since 1991, it has been a separate municipality.

+Demographics

 Economy

 The municipality is connected with a significant dairy company Mlékárna Kunín.
 The production started here at the end of the 19th century.
-In 2004 the production was moved to Ostrava while the headquarters stayed here.
-Since 2007 the company is owned by Lactalis corporation.
+In 2004, the production was moved to Ostrava while the headquarters stayed here.
+Since 2007, the company is owned by Lactalis corporation.

+Transport

+The I/57 road (the section from Nový Jičín to Opava) passes through the municipality.

+Sights

+The most important monument is the Kunín Castle.
+It was built in the Baroque style in 1726–1734.
+It was built according to the design by Johann Lukas von Hildebrandt for the Counts of Harrach.
+Today the castle houses the town museum.
+Next to the castle is an English park.

+The Church of the Holy Cross was built in the Empire style in 1810–1811.
+A statue of St. John of Nepomuk stands in front of the church.